 Gulf Shores, Alabama is the perfect place for a fun, relaxing, and unforgettable family beach trip!
 There are so many great things to do in Gulf Shores, Alabama both on the beach and inland.
 Check out our list below of things you will want to do while you are there.

-We stayed for one week and had a jammed packed fun time from the amazing restaurants to the water activities to the attractions and just hanging out at the beach.
-Here are our recommendations on the top things to do in Gulf Shores.
+We stayed for one week and had a jam packed fun time from the amazing restaurants to the water activities to the exciting and interesting attractions in Gulf Shores.
+Plus we enjoyed just hanging out at the beach on the Gulf of Mexico in coastal Alabama!

 Table of Contents

 - Jet Skiing – Orange Beach Marina

 - Parasailing – Orange Beach Marina

 - Kayak and Paddleboard Rental – Orange Beach Marina

 - Inshore Fishing Trip – Gulf Island Charters

 - The Spa & Salon at The Beach Club Resort & Spa